 Learn how to make a pole bean tower the easy way with this simple bean tower DIY project.
 This is one of the best pole bean support ideas because it’s fast, and best of all, the bean towers fold up for easy storage.
-As I was planting our vegetable garden a few days ago, I uncovered my favorite garden structures.
 They are portable, reusable, and add a vertical element to our vegetable garden.
-What are they?
-Our easy DIY pole bean towers!
-It’s one of the best pole bean ideas ever because they are so easy to make.
-Since they were made out of scrap lumber and wire, they didn’t cost us a penny.
+Another advantage to making these easy DIY pole bean towers is you can make them out of scrap lumber and wire.
+They didn’t cost us a penny.
 Looking for pole bean support ideas?
 Think learning how to make a bean tower is complicated?
 Not so!
 Growing pole beans can be fun and rewarding.
 Here’s how to make a pole bean tower with step-by-step instructions.
 With these easy directions for this pole bean idea, you will learn how to make bean poles in no time!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite gardening books.
 Just click on the link, then browse around and do your shopping.

 Over the past decade, as we became empty nesters, my husband and I needed less garden produce to feed our family.
 I have now transformed the vegetable garden into more of a combination vegetable/flower garden.
 I grow just as many ornamentals and flowers as I do vegetables.
 One amazing vegetable, the scarlet runner bean, doubles as an edible vegetable and an ornamental plant.
 In order to grow these beauties, I needed a sturdy, yet portable support.
 Hence, the need for a pole bean trellis teepee tower.